taming3joy/Cryptography-Matrix/README.md

 ## ⚙️ How It Works
 1. Message is converted into a matrix of Unicode values.
 2. The key (3×3 matrix) is applied as a **linear transformation**.
-3. The result is transposed for additional obfuscation.
+3. The result is transposed for additional complexity.
 4. The encrypted matrix is converted back into text.
 5. Decryption reverses the process using the **inverse key matrix**.